cloudblog004/fantasticfoodies/content/en/posts/532-easiest-way-to-make-homemade-steamed-potatoes-and-amp-chicken.md

 - "100 ml Hot water"
 - " Chicken breast"
 recipeinstructions:
-- "Peel the potato, wash it with water &amp; cut it into medium pieces (thickness= 1,5cm)"
+- "Peel the potato, wash it with water & cut it into medium pieces (thickness= 1,5cm)"
-- "Fill the lower part of the steamer with water (1/4), put the the potato in the upper part of the steamer add herbs &amp; salt"
+- "Fill the lower part of the steamer with water (1/4), put the the potato in the upper part of the steamer add herbs & salt"
 - "Let it steam on medium heat for about 40 mins"
 - "Spread the butter+ dijon mustard +hot pepper+ salt on both sides of the chicken breast"
 - "Heat the vegetable oil in a pan, put the marinated chiken.
 When it starts to dry add some water (1 to 2 TBS) to keep the chicken from burning flip it to cook the other side when it gets brown (add water as needed"
-- "When it dries (both sides of the chicken are coocked) add some water with half a TSP of butter &amp; vring to 1 boil.. spill the sauce over the steamed potatoes.
+- "When it dries (both sides of the chicken are coocked) add some water with half a TSP of butter & vring to 1 boil.. spill the sauce over the steamed potatoes.
 Enjoy."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe